Russian battlecruiser Kirov: History

 In 2010, the Russian Navy again announced new plans for an overhaul of the cruiser.
 At the time, the plan was to modify and reactivate all of the Kirov battlecruisers by 2020.
 However, in 2012 it was reported that Admiral Ushakov and Admiral Lazarev would not be overhauled due to being in a state of "beyond repair".
 In 2015, Zvezdochka shipyard CEO Vladimir Nikitin claimed that it was dangerous to remove the spent nuclear fuel from the vessel's two reactors given the fact the ship had been given minimum maintenance for 34 years.

 In April 2019, Russia decided to scrap and recycle the Admiral Ushakov in 2021.
+According to commercial satellite imagery, the Admiral Ushakov is still moored at as of July 2026.

 Armament

 This ship had an armament of missiles and guns as well as electronics.
 Its largest radar antenna is mounted on its foremast and called "Top Pair" by NATO.
 Kirovs main weapons are 20 P-700 Granit (SS-N-19 Shipwreck) missiles mounted on deck, designed to engage large surface targets, and air defense is provided for with 12 S-300F (SA-N-6 Grumble) launchers with 96 missiles, two Osa-M (SA-N-4 Gecko) with 40 missiles and the Kashtan CIWS (CADS-N-1) air-defence missile/gun system.

 Other weapons are the automatic 130 mm AK-130 gun system, 30 mm AK-630, 10 torpedo/missile tubes, Udav-1 (SS-N-14 Silex) with 40 anti-submarine missiles and the two RBU-1000 six-tube launchers.